 It was cathartic and I got to explore the memorial park in a way I hadn’t ever taken the time to do before.
 As 7.6 clicked off my watch, I stood in front of dad’s marker – I was there at 7.6 when I wasn’t there for 7/6.

 I felt at peace running through the park.
 Focusing on my body, how it felt.
 I had some reason to run a distance.
 I didn’t have to question it, it just felt right.
 I needed 7.6 miles.

 And when I finished, I stood by his marker, knelt, crossed myself, and then wiped some sweat from my forehead and crossed his marker, leaving a little bit of me with him today.

-How many countless times I wish I had him here to ask him advise or for his opinion, knowing he was always in my corner.
+How many countless times I wish I had him here to ask him advice or for his opinion, knowing he was always in my corner.
 A guy can always use someone who is always unabashedly in his corner, and it is always so much better when he’s your dad.

 Today was hard, but it ended well.
 Maybe I have just a little more forgiveness left in me.